perfectspr/llm-leaderboard/results/openchat.md

 Step 1 - Get some water boiling.
 Step 2 - Grab a cup and put a tea bag in it.
 Step 3 - Pour hot water over the tea bag.
-Step 4 - Let the tea sit for a bit to steep.
+Step 4 - Let the tea sit for a bit so it can steep.
-Step 5 - Remove the tea bag after a few minutes.
+Step 5 - Take out the tea bag after a few minutes.
 Step 6 - Add sugar or milk to taste (optional).
-Step 7 - Enjoy your delicious cup of tea!
+Step 7 - Enjoy your delicious cup of tea.
 ***
 ### Instruction 5
 Your task is to determine if the student's solution is correct or not.